Jonathan Spyer: Career

 Jonathan Spyer posing with YPG fighters in Ras al-Ayn, northeastern Syria.

 Spyer is director of research at the Middle East Forum, a freelance security analyst and correspondent for Jane's Information Group, a fellow at the Jerusalem Institute for Strategy and Security, and a columnist for The Jerusalem Post.

 In the 2010s, Spyer traveled to Syria and Iraq numerous times, generally for around two-week periods.
 He spent about half the time of his trips in Kurdish-held areas.
 These experiences were the basis for Spyer's 2017 book, Days of the Fall: A Reporter’s Journey in the Syria and Iraq Wars, published by Routledge.

 In October 2014, Spyer revealed evidence of possession and use of chemical weapons, likely mustard gas, by the Islamic State in Iraq and Syria (ISIS), in northern Syria.
 In June, 2015, Spyer traveled with the Iraqi Shia militia Ktaeb Hizballah in Iraq's Anbar Province and observed the militia in action against Islamic State forces.
 He also interviewed the movement's leader Abu Mahdi al-Muhandis at this time.
 In April 2017, Spyer traveled to regime-controlled Syria under his British passport as part of a government-sponsored media tour.
 On that trip, he posed as a British supporter of the Syrian government, interviewed Syrian government ministers and was photographed with Syrian Minister of Reconciliation Ali Haidar and Minister of Information, Mohammed Tourjeman.
 In January 2018, Al Arabiya reported that Syrian President Bashar al-Assad fired Tourjeman for permitting Spyer, an Israeli, entry into the country.

 Spyer has reported extensively from Ukraine.
 He was present at the Maidan protests in Kyiv in 2013.
 He also reported from Kyiv in early March, 2022, and from the Donbas front in 2022 and 2023.

 In 2022, Spyer revealed evidence of a secret network of prisons maintained by the Turkish government and its militia allies in Syria, in which more than 8000 Syrians have been incarcerated.
 The revelations led to discussion in the US Congress and the inclusion of a reference to the 'unlawful prisons' in the House Appropriations Bill of 2024.
-Spyer is also involved in efforts to designate the Iranian Islamic Revolutionary Guards Corps (IRGC) and its allied militias as terrorist organizations.
+Spyer was also involved in efforts to designate the Iranian Islamic Revolutionary Guards Corps (IRGC) and its allied militias as terrorist organizations.
 He presented evidence to the UK Parliament in this regard.

+In 2024, Spyer was involved in efforts to free Fawzia Amin Sido, an Iraqi Yezidi woman held captive in Gaza.
+Sido was freed in October of that year.

-Spyer reported on the Israel-Hamas war of 2023, and entered the Gaza Strip accompanying Israeli forces.
+Spyer reported on the Israel-Hamas war of 2023, and entered the Gaza Strip accompanying Israeli forces five times during the course of the war.
+He has also reported from the Israeli controlled zone in southern Lebanon.

 Spyer's reporting and analysis of Middle Eastern affairs has been published in numerous outlets including The Wall Street Journal, The Guardian, The Times, The Weekly Standard, Foreign Policy, and The American Interest.